cloudamqp/terraform-provider-cloudamqp/README.md

   * Go to https://www.cloudamqp.com/
   * Click "Sign Up"
   * Sign in
-  * Go to API access (https://customer.cloudamqp.com/apikeys) and create a key.
-    (note that this is the API key for one of the two APIs CloudAMQP supports.
+  * Go to API access (https://customer.cloudamqp.com/apikeys) and create a key. (note that this is the API key for one of the two APIs CloudAMQP supports.)

-    See https://docs.cloudamqp.com/cloudamqp_api.html.
-We will discuss the other later.)
+`
+The two APIs supported can be found at https://docs.cloudamqp.com (called customer) and https://docs.cloudamqp.com/cloudamqp_api.html (called api).
+The API key created gain access to the customer API (used to handle the instance).
+While the second API handles different resources on the instace (such as alarms, notification etc.).
+The customer API also has a proxy service, which makes it possible for the provider to access the second API through customer API using the same created API key.
+`

 ### Install CloudAMQP Terraform Provider